 7. Commend a Store Employee

-Retail and grocery store workers are doing their best to keep us stocked up on what we need during a time when many customers are impatient or cranky.
+Retail and grocery store workers are doing their best to keep us stocked up on what we need, even during times when some customers may be impatient or cranky.
 Compliment an employee to the available supervisor or send the manager a card or email commending an employee’s efficiency or helpful attitude.
 That card posted in the employee break room will boost that worker’s mood and inspire others.

 8. Send a Card to a Friend